Is American Credit Acceptance

 American Credit Acceptance LLC’s Address: 961 E. Main St. FI 2 Spartanburg, SC 29302-2185

-American Credit Acceptance is established as a subprime auto lending agency that gets tons of complaints from customers every year.
-Based in South Carolina, ACA has obtained massive protests that allege violations like wrongful debt collection practices and wrong communication methods.
+American Credit Acceptance is established as a subprime auto lending agency that gets many complaints from customers every year.
+Based in South Carolina, ACA has been accused of violations like wrongful debt collection practices and wrong communication methods.

 As stated in the Better Business Bureau’s website, this company was established as a limited liability agency.
 It was founded in 2007 in South Carolina.
-When you visit their official website, you will find that American Credit Acceptance doesn’t give any detailed data about their compliance policies.
-What’s more, they do not provide any information about their security and privacy.
+When you visit their official website, you will find that American Credit Acceptance some data about their compliance policies.
+What’s more, they provide little information about their security and privacy.

 Out of 667 complaints found in CFBP, 174 of complaints are about consumer loan; 158 complaints on a vehicle loan or lease and 153 complaints about credit reporting and other consumer reports.